arjunvish/veriT-proof-parser/README.md

 ```

 Limitations:
-- It currently works for QF_AUFBV theory combination only.
+- Works for QF_AUFBV theory combination only.
-- It doesn't support `check-sat-assuming` commands.
-SMTLIB scripts with this command need to be extnally converted to possibly multiple SMTLIB scripts with the arguments to the `check-sat-assuming` given as assertions and a `check-sat` command instead.
+- Doesn't support `check-sat-assuming` commands.
+SMTLIB scripts with this command need to be externally converted to possibly multiple SMTLIB scripts with the arguments to the `check-sat-assuming` given as assertions and a `check-sat` command instead.
-- It doesn't support `define-sort` commands.
+- Doesn't support `define-sort` commands.
-- It doesn't support declaration of sorts that take non-zero arguments using `declare-sort`.
+- Doesn't support declaration of sorts that take non-zero arguments using `declare-sort`.
-- It doesn't support the usage of `=` with more than 2 operands.
+- Doesn't support the usage of `=` with more than 2 operands.
 For example, it will fail on `(assert (= true false true))`.